 - When you add the orzo it will drop to the bottom of the soup so it really is important to keep stirring it.
 If you don't it will stick to the bottom of the pan.

-You can make this soup a day ahead if you need to.
-I recommend not adding the orzo to the soup until you are ready to serve it as the starch from the orzo will make the soup thick and a little sticky.
+You can make this soup a day or two ahead of time if you need to.
+I recommend not adding the orzo to the soup until you are ready to serve it as the starch from the orzo will thicken the soup thick.
 I also would leave the spinach out until you are ready to serve it.
-You can store any leftover in the fridge for a day or two.
-You may need to add a little water to it when you are reheating it.
-I reheat this on the hob.
+You can store any leftovers in the fridge for a day or two.
+You will need to add a little water or vegetable stock to it when you are reheating it.

 Ingredients